 During the planning process of the Ames Mobility 2040 Long Range Transportation Plan, the community identified six goals to guide the plan.
-Each goal had a number of objectives identified along with a measure to make the effectiveness of the project towards reaching the
+Each goal had a number of objectives identified along

 A baseline was identified for each per performance measure for both 2015, the year of the plan, and 2040, the planning horizon year of the plan.
 The baseline served as the measure to evaluate potential projects to determine if the project would contribute to reaching the regional target.